 C.V. and background information

 Lyndon Gardner gained his A.R.C.M. diploma in 1983 and studied music as a mature student at the Welsh College of Music and Drama in Cardiff.
-A Welshman, now living in the Midlands, he is an experienced lyric tenor soloist performing in concerts and a wide variety of Oratorios throughout the country and more recently, abroad, who has developed an enviable reputation as an intelligent tenor of genuine quality, with stage presence, musicality and an educated sense of style.
+A Welshman, now living in the Midlands, he is an experienced lyric tenor soloist performing on the stage, in concerts and a wide variety of Oratorios throughout the country and more recently abroad, who has developed an enviable reputation as an intelligent tenor of genuine quality, with stage presence, musicality and an educated sense of style.

-Recent major performances include Rodolfo in La Bohème, Nemorino in Donizetti's L'Elisir D'Amore for operahouse, concert performances at Buxton Opera House and Derby Theatre, Carmina Burana with the Southport Bach Choir, Mozart's Requiem and Vespers with the Welsh Philharmonia Orchestra in South Wales, the role of Gerontius in the Dream of Gerontius and Paul McCartney's Liverpool Requiem with the Edwin James Festival Chorus and Orchestra in Littlehampton, and the title role in the world premiere of the contemporary opera Ivanhoe by John Middleton, and the role of Jesus in the World Première of the same composer's St John Passion.
+Recent major performances include Florestan in Fidelio for operahouse, concert performances at Buxton Opera House and Derby Theatre, Carmina Burana with the Southport Bach Choir, Mozart's Requiem and Vespers with the Welsh Philharmonia Orchestra in South Wales, the role of Gerontius in the Dream of Gerontius and Paul McCartney's Liverpool Requiem with the Edwin James Festival Chorus and Orchestra in Littlehampton, and the title role in the world premiere of the contemporary opera Ivanhoe by John Middleton, and the role of Jesus in the World Première of the same composer's St John Passion.
 As tenor soloist with the New England Chorale, Lyndon toured Normandy at the 2014 'Caen Summer Music Festival' and in a tour of the East of England sang at Harwich, Hadleigh, Lavenham and Bury St. Edmund's Cathedral in 2015.

 Lyndon has had the privilege of participating in master-classes with Constance Shacklock, Donald Adams and Robert Williams and a study weekend with Nina Walker and Phillip Gregson of the Royal Opera House Covent Garden.
 He studied briefly with Hervey Alan at the Royal College of Music and with Ian Partridge before more lengthy study with the Australian operatic tenor Arthur Solomon, with Brian Burrows whilst at the Welsh College, and extensively with the bel canto baritone Gwyn Griffiths a student of Alessandro Pius, and most recently with the bel canto tenor David Maxwell-Harrison, a student of Ettore Campogalliani in Mantova.